An introduction to CAFM systems

 If your CAFM solution has information relating to the energy usage throughout your facilities, you can use this data to identify any areas where this can be reduced or any alternative solutions that can be applied to make your organisation more energy-efficient and, consequently, environmentally friendly.

-Due to the visualisation and user-friendliness of the most effective CAFM services available, the information stored within these systems can be easily captured and translated into useful reports.
+Due to the visualization and user-friendliness of the most effective CAFM services available, the information stored within these systems can be easily captured and translated into useful reports.

 These reports will help FMs and other users to demonstrate the ROI their solution is providing for their business, and highlight what their efforts are accomplishing in ensuring the company is working in as efficient and cost-effective a way as possible.